ollls/zio-tls-http/README.md

 New Server Example for upcoming ZIO2 based release:  https://github.com/ollls/hello-http

+# Features of upcoming ZIO2 based release:
+* Native ZStream2 with ZIO2, integrated with http chunked and http multi-part ZStream.
+* New ZIO Logging with backlog, access log rotation implemented with backlog.
+* New sync mode with new netio wrapper with JAVA-NIO.

 Appreciate any feedback, please use, my email or open issue, or use https://discord.com/channels/629491597070827530/817042692554489886   ( #zio-tls-http )
 <br>